pkarsy/rfboot/help/Installation.md

 > rftool addport
 ```
 and insert the usb2rf module. rftool detects it and saves the Serial port device
 to ~/.usb2rf file.

+Note: Sometimes the module is detected as "/dev/ttUSB0".
+Another time as "/dev/ttUSB1", and so
+on. rftool however searches the "/dev/serial/by-id" directory and finds the correct usb2rf module.
-You can have more than one usb2rf devices.
+You can have more than one usb2rf devices and rftool will use the first one witch is connected.

-### Burn the apropriate firmware to usb2rf
+### Burn the appropriate firmware to usb2rf
 You can build the sketch by yourself.
 (See [usb2rf/README.md](../usb2rf/README.md) )
 or upload the precompiled .hex
 ```bash
 > cd usb2rf
 > make sendHex
 ```
-You may need to press proMini reset button as autoreset does not work.
+You may need to press proMini reset button as auto-reset does not work.

 ***Hardware and software setup is done !***